joeshaw/advent2022/day05-part1/README.md

 Hoo boy.
 I thought I was going to give up on this one.
 ChatGPT really struggled to understand the columnar nature of the input.
 I tried a lot of different tactics but the one that ultimately worked is below.

-This one was a lot more conversational and interative.
+This one was a lot more conversational and interactive.
 Once I was able to get it to output a reasonable program and pivot it to understanding columns, I was able to slowly get it to a program that gave the right answer.

 The code is really ugly, and not at all how I would have written it.
 But it works.